Secrets of Nutrition/ nutrition label/ Trans Fat/ serving size/ Pay attention to nutrients/ Nutrients to Limit/ % Daily Value (%DV).

 Serving Size:

-The serving size lets you know how much food or drink that the sustenance data depends on.
+The serving size lets you know how much food or drink the sustenance data depends on.

-For instance, in the event that a serving size of oat is 1 cup, yet you normally eat 2 cups, you really want to twofold every one of the supplement values recorded on the name to.
+For instance, in the event that a serving size of an oat is 1 cup, yet you normally eat 2 cups, you really want to twofold every one of the supplement values recorded on the name too.

 Servings Per Container: